Returning to work after retirement

 If you return to work after retiring, you will continue to receive your pension from the plan.

-You may decide to return to work after you have retired and are receiving a pension from BC's Public Service Pension Plan.
-If this is the case, you will continue to receive your pension.
+You may decide to return to work after you have retired and are receiving a pension from BC’s Public Service Pension Plan.
+In this case, you will continue to receive your pension.

 If your new employer does not participate in the Public Service Pension Plan, you may be eligible to contribute to your new employer’s pension plan, if it has one.
 Talk to your new employer for details.

-Returning to work for a plan employer within 30 days of your pension effective date
+Returning to work for a plan employer within the 30 days following your pension effective date

 You are not considered retired if you return to work for an employer participating in the plan and all the following applies:

-- You are within 30 days of your pension effective date
+- You are within the 30 days following your pension effective date

 - Your new position requires you to participate in the plan